 netstat -pnltu | grep ssh

-Allow the new SSH port on the UFW firewall
+Step 3 – Allow new SSH port on Ubuntu UFW firewall

 Here you can allow the new port through the firewall.
-Run the following command:
+To do this, run the following commands: